RoshneeMatlani/Housing-Project/README.md

 2. **Question-2**

 - It has a [.ipynb file](Question-2/Question-2.ipynb) which has code to second quesetion from the pdf.
-- It ahs a [text file](Question-2/Question-2.txt) which has flow of the .ipynb file.
+- It has a [text file](Question-2/Question-2.txt) which has flow of the .ipynb file.
 - It has two directories-
     - [data](Question-2/data)     - It contains the csv files provided initially.
     - [output](Question-2/output) - It contains the final csv after processing.